spirosmaggioros/ClusterXX/README.md

 # ClusterXX
 ClusterXX is a C++ library that includes **clustering, manifold and decomposition** algorithms as well as the required data structures for them to be fast.
-Everything is implemented from scratch with the only external library being armadillo.
+Everything is implemented from scratch with armadillo being the only external library.
 The API follows **sklearn's** API so that you don't have to read all of our documentation.

 ## Example: